gfargo/tMemory/readme.md

 ## How to Play

 1. **Start Screen**:
-   - Use ⬅️/➡️ arrows to select game mode (Single Player/vs AI)
+   - Press 'G' to switch game mode (Single Player/vs AI)
+   - Press 'M' to switch between preset and custom grid modes
+   - In preset mode:
+     - Use ⬆️/⬇️ arrows to cycle through predefined grid sizes
+   - In custom mode:
+     - Use ⬅️/➡️ arrows to adjust number of columns
-   - Use ⬆️/⬇️ arrows to adjust grid size
+     - Use ⬆️/⬇️ arrows to adjust number of rows
    - Press Space or Enter to start game

 2. **During Game**: